 You betcha.
 You still need to gently brush your gums when you take out your dentures (which you should do every night before going to bed).

 Also brush your tongue, the inside of your cheeks, and the roof of your mouth so that you have thoroughly removed all plaque.

 Be sure to schedule regular dental exams.
 During the exam, the dentist will check to be sure your dentures are still fitting well and will look for signs of oral cancer and fungal infections.

-And don’t struggle with dentures that are loose or are chipped or broken.
+And don’t struggle with false teeth that are loose or are chipped or broken.
 Instead, visit your dentist to see if they can reline or repair the denture.

 Denture Care For Seniors

-To care for dentures and other dental appliances, the ADA recommends that you:
+What is the best way to care for dentures and other dental appliances?
+The ADA recommends that you:

 - Rinse your dentures before brushing to remove any loose food or debris.